 In the bachelor's degree in Mathematical Sciences program, you will learn the fundamentals of pure and applied mathematics, preparing you for a career in mathematics, natural sciences, computer science, social sciences or business.

-As a Mathematical Sciences major, you will choose to concentrate in one of eight specialized areas:
+As a Mathematical Sciences major, you will choose to concentrate in one of seven specialized areas:

 - Actuarial Science